 Planning the progression model

 Both knowledge and skills underpin the History curriculum.
 Some topics, especially the Tudors are explicitly taught three times in the Senior school, each time in increasing depth, and at A level greater breadth.
 The A level topics deepen and broaden knowledge at GCSE.
 KS3 topics prepare students for study of GCSE, given them a good chronological overview and preparation in key skills which will be assessed at GCSE.

 Please refer to the curriculum map for further details of the topics delivered.

 There are several depth studies including WWI, Elizabeth I, Fascist Italy and breadth studies including Medieval control and life and Health and the People.

-At KS3 assessments reflect and build the skills and question stems used at GCSE including source and explanation skills.
-At all key stages assessments are completed after each topic and scaffolding is provided for those pupils who require it.
+At KS3 assessments reflect and build the skills and knowledge used at GCSE including source and explanation skills.
+At key stage 3, 4 and 5 summative assessments are completed after each topic and scaffolding is provided for those pupils who require it.